Raiondesu/ExpressionCalculator/README.md

 # ExpressionCalculator
-A simple extedable parser &amp; calculator of arithmetic expressions, written in C# as an assignment for "Programming Paradigms" course of Innopolis University.
+A simple extendable parser &amp; calculator of arithmetic expressions, written in C# as an assignment for "Programming Paradigms" course of Innopolis University.

 ## Usage example